daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 ![third screenshot of profiling metrics](https://i.ibb.co/6ndVVqs/Screenshot-4.png)

 ## Conclusion
-This quantization system is definitely a win for my engine and almost perfectly fits my needs: high compression rate, fast decode and it works with meshlet-level LODs.
-It impressively decreased memory foorprint, increased profiling metrics and even lowered my frame time by 25% in average.
+This quantization system is definitely a win for my engine and almost perfectly fits my needs: high compression rate, fast decode and it works well with meshlet-level LODs.
+It impressively decreased memory footprint, increased cache hit rates and even lowered my frame time by 25% in average.

 However, there still a space for improvements:
-- I assume that bit stream implementation can be optimized further, nonetheless, I tried my best to squeeze performance out of it
+- I assume that bit stream implementation can be optimized further.
+Nonetheless, I tried my best to squeeze the performance out of it
-- Since normals and tangents are unit vectors even after compression, instead of storing fp16 octahedron-encoded normals and tangents, I could extract 15 bit mantissa + 1 bit sign of each of them, effectively preserving much more precision.
+- Since normals and tangents are unit vectors even after compression, instead of storing them in fp16 unfolded octahedron, I could extract 15 bit mantissa + 1 sign bit of each of them, effectively preserving much more precision.
 Yet I am not sure how complex would decoding be, so for now I left it as-is.

 Thanks for reading!